 We ensure that our school reflects in a positive way the social, cultural and linguistic diversity of our society.
 All children have equal access to the curriculum regardless of gender, race or disability.
-The school is supported by various outside agencies, including the school medical service, education psychologists and the Specialist Teaching Service, to ensure that all children have the opportunity to experience success and to achieve the highest possible standards.
+The school is supported by various outside agencies to ensure that all children have the opportunity to experience success and to achieve the highest possible standards.